dhruvpathak1/raspberry_pi_mini_projects/README.md

 4. Coordinate System:

 Using the gyroscope sensor to detect the coordinates and acceleration of the Raspberry Pi.
-The sensor also helps in detection the environment temperature.
+The sensor also helps in detecting the temperature of the environment.

 ### Detailed information can be found in the RASPBERRY_PI_MINI_PROJECT_REPORT